-Again, in FY 2021 the Borough did not set goals for assisting individuals and families from becoming homeless including those being discharged from institutions and systems of care or receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs.
+Again, in FY 2022 the Borough did not set goals for assisting individuals and families from becoming homeless including those being discharged from institutions and systems of care or receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs.
 The Borough depends upon its partners who work with the homeless to stay informed on homeless issues.
-There were no requests for FY 2021 funding for homeless activities.
+There were no requests for FY 2022 funding for homeless activities.

-In FY 2021 the Borough will rely on its community partners working with the needs of the homeless and non-homeless populations.
+In FY 2022 the Borough will rely on its community partners working with the needs of the homeless and non-homeless populations.
 Service providers in Chambersburg are generally located in the central business district/downtown area of the community.
 These providers offer a wide range of services in the community for the homeless; non-homeless populations such as the elderly, persons with disabilities, persons with HIV/AIDS and public housing residents; and low- and moderate-income residents.
-The Borough does not provide direct services related to social service activities, though they recently supported BOPIC, Inc. a youth employment program.
-In FY 2021 the Borough is providing funds to support Diaper Depot which provide diapers and training pants for babies and toddlers of families in need.
-The Borough is also providing support to the Boys & Girls Club of Chambersburg and Shippensburg for a youth enrichment program in three Chambersburg School District locations.
+The Borough does not provide direct services related to social service activities, though they recently supported BOPIC, Inc. a youth employment program and the Boys & Girls Club of Chambersburg and Shippensburg for a youth enrichment program in three Chambersburg School District locations.